-At times completely isolated from vehicular traffic, we will bike across picturesque Bavaria through Ulm, the birthplace of Albert Einstein.
-From Ulm we shall carry on to Linz and then to Vienna, with its monumental palaces dating to the Hapsburg Empire.
-After a day of inspirational classical music and delicious Viennese cream cakes we are off to Bratislava, the cosmopolitan capital of Slovakia.
+Inside Germany we soon reach Donaueschingen, the start of the Danube Cycleway, which we follow off and on all the way to Budapest.
+It snakes across picturesque Bavaria through Ulm to Linz and then to Vienna, with its monumental palaces dating to the Hapsburg Empire.
+After a day of inspirational classical music and architecture we are off to Bratislava, the cosmopolitan capital of Slovakia.

 This section will definitely give you a feeling of Joie de Vivre as we pedal from Paris’s Eiffel Tower along the meandering, quiet roads in the French countryside to the German Black Forest region.
 Experiencing these sites astride a bicycle, you will see and sense Europe in a manner unlike any other tour.